iterum-provenance/libraries/README.md

 ![abstraction](images/abstraction.png)

-In this way, the transformation step does not has to concern itself with the communication with the framework, and can focus on the actual transformation step.
+In this way, the transformation step does not have to concern itself with the communication with the framework, and can focus on the actual transformation step.

 ### Current client library implementations